 - Last, baste the bites several times with BBQ sauce, turning the cauliflower bites once or twice as they grill.
 Look for a bit of caramelization before flipping the cauliflower bites.

 How long to grill cauliflower bites?
 It depends on the heat of your particular grill, but I find about 15 minutes to be about perfect on my grill.

 Grilled BBQ cauliflower bites can be served right off the grill or at room temperature.

 Variations and Substitutes for the Cauliflower Bowl

 The Greens: While this recipe is sooo good with kale, you can use just about any green you prefer.
-While the kale needs to be massaged to tenderize it, other greens won’t need this treatment, saving a bit of time.
-Instead of kale try baby spinach, chopped Swiss chard or tender leafy lettuce.
+While the kale needs to be massaged to tenderize it, other greens won’t need this treatment, saving time.
+Instead of kale, try baby spinach, chopped Swiss chard or tender leafy lettuce.
 If using lettuce, allow the grilled cauliflower to cool to room temp. before adding it to the bowl.

 A Few Recipe Tips

 - BBQ Sauce: for mouthwatering bbq cauliflower bites, use my vegetarian and vegan Bourbon BBQ Sauce to slather on these grilled barbecue cauliflower bites.
 It can be made weeks ahead.

 - After tossing the cauliflower florets with the BBQ sauce, discard the leftover sauce as it tends to get runny.
 Use fresh BBQ sauce for basting the cauliflower florets while grilling.